microsoft/AzureTRE/docs/auth.md

 ## Management API

-This section describes the management API with respect to A&A.
+This section describes the management API with respect to authentication & authorization (A&A).

 ### Configuration